foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    - Creation of the missing certificate files by hand and having them available in the ``lmp-manifest/factory-keys`` folder.

-As the error may vary, there is no set of command lines to fit all the cases.
+As the error may vary, there is no set of commands to fit all the cases.
 For the example above, the following steps were used to solve the conflict:

 .. code-block:: bash